ACCESS-NRI/access-hive.org.au/docs/model_evaluation/data/data_format.md

 ## Network Common Data Format (NetCDF)

-Numerous organisations and scientific groups worldwide have adopted a file format called <i><a href="https://www.unidata.ucar.edu/software/netcdf/" target="_blank">NetCDF</a></i> as a standard way to store multidimensional scientific data.
+Numerous organisations and scientific groups worldwide have adopted a file format called [_NetCDF_](https://www.unidata.ucar.edu/software/netcdf/) as a standard way to store multidimensional scientific data.

 <i>NetCDF</i>, which has the file extension <i>*.nc</i>, is a self-describing, machine-independent data format of array-oriented scientific data.